 Based on the DOE’s estimates, the new rooftop air conditioner standard will save 1.7 trillion kWh over 30 years of sales, or almost as much energy created by all the coal burned in the U.S. to generate electricity in a year, which is expected to outpace any other standard completed by the agency, including the previous record setters that covered electric motors in 2014 and fluorescent tube lamps in 2009.

 Additionally, the new standards would net a typical building owner $4,200-$10,100 over the life of a single rooftop air conditioner.
 For larger commercial buildings, the savings are significant.

-“This particular standard was negotiated with relevant stakeholders, including manufacturers and commercial air conditioners, major industry organizations, utilities, and efficiency organizations to finalize this standard,” said DOE.
+“This particular standard was negotiated with relevant stakeholders, including manufacturers of commercial air conditioners, major industry organizations, utilities, and efficiency organizations to finalize this standard,” said Katie Arberg, Energy Efficiency and Renewable Energy (EERE) communications, DOE.

 In order to comply, the industry may be forced to make several changes to the way they currently do business.
 So, the question remains, with less than 365 days until implementation, is the industry prepared for this new regulation?

 RENOVATING FOR REGULATIONS

 HVAC manufacturers will be making significant design changes in order to comply with this new regulation.
 And, while this will require a great deal of effort in a limited timeframe, many tend to view the change in a positive light.